 Let’s just get this straight… you should NEVER talk badly about another business publicly.
 If you don’t like another business owner, yell at them to yourself in the shower but never bad mouth them in the public arena.

 This always reflects poorly on you.
 It damages the trust relationship you have with your clients and is far from professional.
 If you want to establish yourself as a leader in your industry, be humble, recognize that someone out there is probably performing better than you and adjust your business plan accordingly.

 As far as persuading another business’s clients to leave them and come to you, this is tricky.
 You should never just call up clients of a competitor, talk badly about your competitor and ask for their business.

-If you want a client that one of your competitors have, it is okay to communicate with them.
+If you want a client that one of your competitors has, it is okay to communicate with them.
 Call them and ask if their needs are being met or if they have considered working with a new company.
 If the answer is no, leave it alone.
 If the answer is yes, explain how you do things differently.
-Show them why you have the competitive advantage and you might gain a new client.
+Show them why you have a competitive advantage and you might gain a new client.